How to Hear One Player's Voice in a CS2 Demo

 Listen to specific players in a CS2 demo.
 Step-by-step tv_listen_voice_indices setup, how the slot bitmask number works, and how to isolate one team.

-You want to hear what one player called in a demo - your own comms after a FACEIT match, or how a specific in-game leader runs mid-round - without twenty voices talking over each other.
-Here is the exact, no-guesswork way to do it with tv_listen_voice_indices.
+You want one voice out of ten - your own comms after a FACEIT match, or how a particular in-game leader runs a mid-round - without everyone else talking over the top. tv_listen_voice_indices does exactly that, once you know what number to give it.

-Step 1 - Get a demo that contains voice
+Step 1 - Get a demo that actually has voice in it

-Slots are not labelled with names by default.
+Slots are not labelled.
 Step through them in the console:

 spec_player 1